 In a software system’s lifetime, business needs naturally increase, creating a gap between the business needs and the system’s existing capabilities.
-Normal maintenance tasks may keep the system up to date for a time: these may include small changes to fix bugs, or adding enhancements to resolve issues or to keep performance up to speed.
-Maintaining an application is itself a form of modernization, but dictated by the application’s shortcomings, and not the needs of the business, necessarily.
+Normal maintenance tasks may keep the system up to date for a time: these may include small changes to fix bugs or adding enhancements to resolve issues or to keep performance up to speed.
+Maintaining an application is itself a form of legacy modernization for software but dictated by the application’s shortcomings and not the needs of the business, necessarily.

 These large shifts will eventually outpace the ability of routine maintenance to accommodate.

 UI/UX modernization: experience upgrade